What order do babies teeth come through?…

 Some babies may be born with teeth whereas other babies may be over the age of 1 before that first tooth pops through.
 But don’t forget that teething symptoms can go on for quite a while before a tooth finally makes an appearance so you can say your baby is teething from the first moment they begin to gnaw and dribble and become agitated etc.

-Right, onto the order.
+Right, onto the order that babies teeth come through.
 To help with this I have this handy image:

 This is the approximate age and the ‘usual’ order in which your baby’s teeth will appear.
 Most babies will show signs of teething in the first 3-4 months and the first tooth usually erupts at around 6 months, which of course nicely coincides with weaning.
 Sometimes they get 1 at a time but there may be some poor little mites who get pairs at a time.
 At least it gets it over and done with, eh?!